jk796/LoLSelectHelperPublic/README.md

 The product is designed to help summoners with their champion selection process and gain better insights on team's champion compositions.
 The users of LoLSelectHelper will be asked to choose 0 to 4 hovered or already selected teammate champions and 0 to 5 already selected enemy champions.
 Then, the application will display the remaining champions win rates with 0 to 4 chosen teammate champions against 0 to 5 chosen enemy champions.

 ## Application Flow Screenshots
-Below screenshots are produced with 37,807 match data scraped from op.gg ONLY for testing purposes.
+Below screenshots are produced with 37,807 match data for testing purposes.
-The application will run solely based on data collected from RIOT's database after acquisition of the production API Key.
+After the acquisition of the production API Key, I plan to include at least 1 million and at most 10 miilion match data from NA server by platinum+ players based on query speed of SQLite database I'm planning to include in my app bundle.

 ### 1. Sign In/Sign Up